 What service company installed it?

-This isn’t always be easy to confirm, but the previous homeowner may have scheduled a tune-up or maintenance visit before putting the house up for sale.
-When this is the same service company that installed it, you can get a better sense of the level of service the HVAC equipment has received so far.
+This might not always be easy to confirm, but the previous homeowner might have scheduled a tune-up or maintenance visit before putting the house on the market.
+When this is the same service company that installed it, you can get an idea about the degree of service the HVAC equipment has received so far.

 Has it received any routine maintenance?